Quantum Non-Hermitian Topological Sensors: Fisher information and Cramer-Rao bound

-{\it Fisher information and Cramer-Rao bound.} Equipped with a constructive recipe for computing the exact input-output relations of the QUANTOS, we now turn to assessing the precision of the device.
+Equipped with a constructive recipe for computing the exact input-output relations of the QUANTOS, we now turn to assessing the precision of the device.
 This amounts to systematically estimating the quantum noise-limited precision with which the boundary condition parameter $\Gamma$ (see Fig.~\ref{fig1}) can be determined.
 Generally speaking, the quantum mechanical probability for observing a measurement outcome $x$ in a given experimental setting will follow a probability distribution $p_\Gamma(x)$ that may parametrically depend on $\Gamma$.
-The sensitivity of this distribution to small changes in $\Gamma$ is quantified by the Fisher information $\mathcal{I} = \int \left(\partial_\Gamma (\log p_\Gamma(x))\right)^2 dx$.
+The sensitivity of this distribution to small changes in $\Gamma$ is quantified by the Fisher information $\mathcal{I} = \int \dd{x}\left\{\partial_\Gamma \ln[ p_\Gamma(x)]\right\}^2$ \cite{Fisher1922,Kay1993}.
 Via the Cramer-Rao bound $\Delta \Gamma \ge \frac{1}{\sqrt{\mathcal I}}$ (cf.~Eq.~(\ref{eqn:one})), the Fisher-information is directly linked to the uncertainty (or variance) $\Delta \Gamma$ with which $\Gamma$ may be estimated using the given experimental scheme.
 In this context, it is important to note that the Cramer-Rao bound can, at least in principle, be saturated \cite{Kay1993,Zhang2019} so as to achieve the optimal precision $\Delta \Gamma = \frac{1}{\sqrt{\mathcal I}}$.
+We note that, beyond our present context of Cramer-Rao bounds, the (quantum) Fisher information has found wide applications in physics including the derivation of quantum speed limits \cite{LiebRobinson}, where it has recently been connected to the presence of geometric phases \cite{SunZhe2019}.

 In our present context of multivariate Gaussian distributions, where both the mean vector $\mu$ and the covariance matrix $V$ depend on the parameter $\Gamma$, the Fisher information is given by \cite{Kay1993, Oh2019}